apac-mcm-aiops-asset/mcm-aiops-gitops/README.md

 ## The resources to be deployed

 - The resources required to be deployed for this asset have been pre-selected, and you should just need to clone the `mcm-aiops-gitops` repository in your Git Organization if you have not already done so and the resources selected in the [infrastructure](0-bootstrap/single-cluster/1-infra/kustomization.yaml) and [services](0-bootstrap/single-cluster/2-services/kustomization.yaml) layers will be deployed.

+- The asset is set to automatically connect OpenShift Clusters running within vSphere and IBM Cloud into Red Hat Advanced Cluster Management.
+These are used as examples only, and you will need to replace this configuration files with your own.

+- Additionally, the asset will automatically create a connection to an AWS account and deploy an OpenShift Cluster into AWS via ArgoCD and then deploy a sample application.
+Again, this configuration is for an example only and you will need to replace these files with your own.

+- Connections to IaaS environments can be automatically done as part of the deployment of this asset.
+A basic example of this connecting to a vSphere Cluster is included as an example.

+- Finally, the asset will provide example OpenShift Pipeline for deploying a Virtual Machine to the IaaS environment.

 ### Tasks: